Community of Metros

-The Community of Metros (COMET), formerly CoMET and Nova groups, is a multinational collection of metro systems focusing on international benchmarking, facilitated by the Transport Strategy Centre (TSC) at Imperial College London.
-The Community of Metros consist of 42 metro systems in 39 cities around the world.
+The Community of Metros Benchmarking Group (COMET), formerly CoMET and Nova groups, is a multinational collection of metro systems focusing on international benchmarking, facilitated by the Transport Strategy Centre (TSC) at Imperial College London.
+The Community of Metros consist of 47 metro systems in 44 cities around the world.
 The groups are jointly owned and steered by the various members.

+History

+In 1994, London Underground and four other metro systems formed a small group to share performance data with each other.
+In 1996, the Community of Metros (CoMET) group was formed with 8 metro systems, to allow benchmarking between them.

 COMET benchmarking

 The four main objectives of the metro benchmarking groups are: